yellow-digital/three-webc/README.md

 :mag: **Visual Inspector**: As three-webc uses WebComponents just use your built-in inspector to change, add or remove elements.

 # Why
 There are some nice wrappers for threejs but they felt a bit of an overkill nor abstract away coding.
-This library just provides some bare webcomponents to aid in exploring 3D in your browser.
+This library just provides a couple of bare webcomponents to aid in exploring 3D in your browser.

 # Similar projects
 - [trois](https://github.com/troisjs/trois)